Percolation-Labs/percolate/README.md

 ```

 When you interact with language models in Percolate, conversations are naturally logged in your instance for audit, analysis and optimization.

+You can use tools implicitly or explicitly when you engage with Percolate.

 ```sql